machine mastery

 3. While holding PROGRAM, press the POWER button

-4. Wait for a single beep—you’re now in temperature adjustment mode
+4. Wait for single beep—you’re in temperature mode

-The machine will indicate current temperature setting through which button illuminates.
+The machine shows current setting through which button lights up.

 Adjusting Temperature